 If you require special arrangements in order to take part in one of our selection procedures, please indicate this in your application.

-As the body responsible for organising selection processes, EUIPO ensures that applicants' personal data are processed as required by Regulation (EC) No 45/2001 of the European Parliament and of the Council of 18 December 2000 on the protection of individuals with regard to the processing of personal data by the Community institutions and bodies and on the free movement of such data.
-This applies particularly to the confidentiality and security of such data.
+As the body responsible for organising the selection, the Office ensures that applicants’ personal data are processed as required by Regulation (EU) 2018/1725 of the European Parliament and of the Council of 23 October 2018 on the protection of natural persons with regard to the processing of personal data by the Union institutions, bodies, offices and agencies and on the free movement of such data (OJ L 295, 21.11.2018, p.
+39–98).
+This applies in particular to the confidentiality and security of such data.

 EUIPO is ISO 27001 certified and works accordingly.
 Consequently, EUIPO employees are required to observe the following information security instructions: